 Hello New Reader!

-Firstly, congratulations for arriving at this website - whether you accidentally stumbled across it or were recommended by a friend.
+Firstly, congratulations for arriving at this website.
 I've been posting here regularly since 2015 and there are hundreds of posts and adventure related articles.
 That's a whole lot of reading and it would be rude to send you off into the wilderness without providing a map.
 Never mind without introducing myself.
 Consider this page to be your map.

 So hello, I'm Emily Woodhouse (or occasionally E.P.
 Woodhouse, in print), but you can just call me Emily.
 My main aim of this blog is to help you make your crazy adventure ideas into a reality.
 But this is an old-school sort of blog.
 We chat.
 It's not just full of listicles and press trips and sponsored reviews.
 Not that I don't ever do those.
 But I tell open and honest adventure stories, with all the behind the scenes.
 I try to be informative and I try to make you laugh.
 (I'll let you be the judge of my humour!)

 As for who I am...
 I wear many hats.
 I am an award winning adventure travel writer and SEO specialist.
 I'm a freelance writer, a self-published author and a Guinness World Record holder.
 I'm a Mountain Leader, working towards my Winter ML.
 I've been in Mountain Rescue since 2015, when I was 22.
 Plus I'm the editor of Intrepid Magazine, a publication and community for female adventurers that I founded.
 If you want the full shaboodle - by which I mean, story - head over to my About Page.

 But don't let all those accolades put you off.
 I'm just a Dartmoor girl who likes via ferratas and getting caught in the rain.
 No, but seriously.
 There are plenty enough people out there trying to seem epic.
 I have my moments of glory, but I like to keep things down to earth and practical.
 Also, you may have noticed that I quite like writing.